• Nav Social Menu

 Next up, we played another classic – and I loved that I didn’t have to get my hands all chalky and gross to get it ready!

 Do kids still play hopscotch like we did as kids?
 You know, with a rock and actual game rules?
 I feel like I just see kids jumping on them and moving on.
 I think we should bring this one back.
-I tried to teach Jackson how to play, but he’s still focused on learning the whole “hopping on one foot” thing, so he may not be ready.

 I was really, really pleased with how the spray chalk worked on the sidewalk.
 The lines were crisp and really saturated and it held up even when we were jumping all over it!
+I loved how easy it was to put together (just me, or does bending over to draw that hopscotch grid with regular chalk feel like so much work?!)

-Finally, we decided to play a round of Pictionary.
-I wanted to see how easy it was to draw real pictures with the spray chalk – and it was great!
-Jack and I were each able to guess the other person’s picture and we were drawing in grass – not on the concrete!
 I’m really impressed with how this stuff shows up on even the more challenging surfaces…and did I mention that I love that I didn’t have to get my back porch (and my hands) all dirty to play chalk with Jackson?!

 Need a few more ideas?